 Attendance

-A student’s progress is severely hampered if he does not regularly attend school.
+A student’s progress is severely hampered if they do not regularly attend school.
 To illustrate:

 Studies shows that a student with 90% attendance will on average achieve two grades lower in each subject at GCSE when compared with their counterparts who have 100% attendance.
 This continues with every further 10% missed.